AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 ### Quantum advantage?

 This all seems very classical.
 Aren't quantum computers supposed to do things that classical computers find hard?
 The key to efficient classical algorithms is the strategy we've been using throughout to arrive at a simple theoretical picture of these system, whether quantum or classical: *averaging*.
 If one asks about the OTOC in a *given* circuit, there is no simple probabilistic interpretation.
 As shown in the Appendix of the Google paper, formulating the dynamics of the average OTOC fluctuations leads to model with negative matrix elements, so that Monte Carlo simulations would be afflicted with the [sign problem](https://en.wikipedia.org/wiki/Numerical_sign_problem).
-In fact, the same issue arises for the average OTOCC in models with number conservation ([Rowlands and Lamacraft (2018)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.98.195125)).
+In fact, the same issue arises for the average OTOC in models with number conservation ([Rowlands and Lamacraft (2018)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.98.195125)).

 ## Frontier: measurements